 If you’ll be in the area before you visit the Accademia, you can take your family to the Carrara marble quarries, where Michelangelo himself chose the marble blocks for his statues.

-Looking for more things to do in Tuscany with your kids?
+Looking for more things to do in Tuscany with your children?

-Check out my post on 70+ Things to Do With Kids in Tuscany!
+Check out our post on 70 Things To Do In Tuscany With Kids!